 Included within our loans are TDRs.
-These loans have been modified by granting a concession in order to maximize the collection of amounts due when a borrower is experiencing financial difficulties.
+These loans have been modified by granting a concession to maximize the collection of amounts due when a borrower is experiencing financial difficulties.
 All risk loans, including TDRs, are analyzed within our allowance for loan losses.

-There were no TDRs that occurred during the years ended December 31, 2021, 2020, or 2019.
-Additionally, there were no TDRs that defaulted during the years ended December 31, 2021, 2020, or 2019, in which the modification was within twelve months of the respective reporting period.
+There were no TDRs that occurred during the years ended December 31, 2022, 2021, or 2020.
+Additionally, there were no TDRs that defaulted during the years ended December 31, 2022, 2021, or 2020, in which the modification was within twelve months of the respective reporting period.